freem/nes_corelib/examples/01_helloBG/readme.txt

 palette data.
 The palette is 32 bytes long, but we only need to write four of them in this example.
 Writing to the palette involves doing some PPU writes.

+Before doing anything, we need to ensure the PPU is using +1 increment.
+If this isn't set, the PPU will jump 32 bytes between PPU locations, which will be awkward for palette writes.

-First, we need to set the PPU's address to $3F00, which is where the palettes begin.
-This is done by writing to PPU_ADDR twice, with the values in little endian format (unlike the rest of the NES!).
+In order to write the palettes, we need to set the PPU's address to $3F00, which is where the palette data begins.
+This is done by writing to PPU_ADDR twice, with the values in little endian format (unlike the rest of the NES/6502!).

 Once the PPU address is set, we can just write bytes to PPU_DATA, which will put them into the Palette.